OrbitalShell/Orbital-Shell/doc/README.md

 <br>

+## Orbital shell is built within these frameworks:

+- Microsoft.NetCore.App
+- console-app

-## Orbital shell uses these libraries:
+## Orbital shell is depending of these libraries:

+- Microsoft.NET.Sdk
 - Microsoft.CodeAnalysis.CSharp.Scripting
 - Microsoft.Extensions.ObjectPool
 - Microsoft.Extensions.Hosting
 - NewtonSoft.Json

+## Orbital Shell deamon is depending of these frameworks:

+- Microsoft.AspNetCore.App
+- Microsoft.NetCore.App

+## Orbital Shell deamon is depending of these libraries:

+- Microsoft.NET.Sdk.Web
+- Swashbuckle.AspNetCore

 <br>

 ## notice / caveat

-> The project orbital shell was dependent of the project **DotNetConsoleAppToolkit**.
+> The project orbital shell was dependent of the framework project **DotNetConsoleAppToolkit**.
 Now the library *DotNetConsoleAppToolkit* project repository is **ARCHIVED** since it has been integrated into the **orbital-shell** project repository as project **OrbitalShell-ConsoleApp**, so it is still under development but code has been moved to this repository
 ![dot-net-console-app-toolkit](https://img.shields.io/badge/dotnet--console--app--toolkit-repository-lightgrey?style=plastic)
 ![last commit](https://img.shields.io/github/last-commit/franck-gaspoz/dotnet-console-app-toolkit?style=plastic)
 ![version](https://img.shields.io/github/v/tag/franck-gaspoz/dotnet-console-app-toolkit?style=plastic)